SocAIty/FastTaskAPI/README.md

 # Deploying a Service to production

+## Locally
+Just run the server.
+He is compatible with the socaity package.

 ## Runpod
 It is not required to write a [handler](https://docs.runpod.io/serverless/workers/handlers/overview) function anymore.
 The socaity router magic handles it :D